Terra Technologies Sun Logo Terra Technologies

 at AmerenUE Site in Columbia, Missouri

-SWPPP inspections are performed weekly and after every heavy rain event greater than 0.50 inch.
+SWPPP inspections are performed weekly and after every precipitation event greater than 0.50 inch.
 During the inspections Terra Technologies inspects all the Best Management Practices (BMPs) to make sure that they are functioning properly and to see if additional BMPs should be installed to prevent any sediments or other water pollution from leaving the site.
 BMPs inspected at the AmerenUE project site include silt fences, rock check dams, sediment pools, vegetated bioswales and site entry and exit ways.

 For every inspection Terra Technologies prepares a detailed report determining whether the BMPs are functioning properly.
 A photographic log is submitted with every report to clarify the location and type of BMPs used.
 If a deficiency is found, the location and description of the deficiency is stated in the report so that it can promptly be repaired.
 Any repairs performed are also included in the report and photographic log.

 Terra Technologies’ SWPPP inspections provide additional information above and beyond the industry standard in order to help site managers have complete and current information regarding the sediment and erosion control on their construction sites.
-The photographic log and transmittal letter with itemized descriptions of any BMPs out of compliance with the site’s SWPPP provide a clear and concise summary of the status of a site.
+The photographic log and transmittal letter (with itemized descriptions of any BMPs out of compliance with the site’s SWPPP) provide a clear and concise summary of the status of a site.

-© 2005-2011, Terra Technologies, Inc. All Rights Reserved.
+© 2005-, Terra Technologies, Inc. All Rights Reserved.